 4. Atzmännig Toboggan Run

-But I must say that this alpine slide is overpriced for what it is.
-Also, they charge for both the adult and child even if you are riding double.
-As soon as my kids were old enough to ride alone, I skipped the fun and saved the CHF 9/adult fee.
+I think this alpine slide is overpriced for what it is.
+I also don’t like that they charge for both the adult and child when you are riding double.

 There are lots of other fun things to do here to fill up the day, including a nice theme trail from the top of the lift.
 See our post about Atzmännig.